 What is the Wildlife Rehabilitator Grants program?

-The Victorian Government’s Wildlife Rehabilitator Grants program provides funding to support wildlife rehabilitators to improve the standard of wildlife care they provide, improve their facilities to treat, house and rehabilitate wildlife for release and increase their knowledge and skills in the care of wildlife.
+The Victorian Government’s Wildlife Rehabilitator Grants program provides funding to support authorised wildlife shelter operators and foster carers to improve the standard of wildlife care they provide, improve their facilities to treat, house and rehabilitate wildlife for release and increase their knowledge and skills in the care of wildlife.

 Can I decide how to use funding?